cybrly/LambdaScript/README.md

 python3 lambda.py -h                                                                                                                                 ─╯

     USAGE:
-        python lambda.py [COMMAND] [ARGUMENT]
+        python script_name.py [COMMAND] [ARGUMENT]

     COMMANDS:
         check                   Check the status of running instances. start <number>          Start a GPU instance with the given number. stop <instance_id>      Terminate the instance with the given instance id. list                    List all available GPU instances.
+        connect <instance_id>   Open an SSH connection to the instance with the given instance id.
 ```
 # Demo